mdion1/LightsAndSoundProj/Readme.md

 # Design Files Overview
 This Github repository contains the following:
--The sub-repository named "NoteDector_PCBA" (at https://github.com/mdion1/NoteDector_PCBA) holds the KiCAD design files for the schematics and board layout.
+- The sub-repository named "NoteDector_PCBA" (at https://github.com/mdion1/NoteDector_PCBA) holds the KiCAD design files for the schematics and board layout.
 This includes both the main board and the batch programming breakout board.
--The folder titled "Simulations" holds an LTSpice model for the analog front end.
+- The folder titled "Simulations" holds an LTSpice model for the analog front end.
--The gain stage consists of a high-pass filter input into an opamp stage that uses a "Tee configuration," which you can read about in this application note from Texas Instruments: https://www.ti.com/lit/an/sboa284/sboa284.pdf
+- The gain stage consists of a high-pass filter input into an opamp stage that uses a "Tee configuration," which you can read about in this application note from Texas Instruments: https://www.ti.com/lit/an/sboa284/sboa284.pdf
--The opamp gain circuit has a nominal DC gain of 63dB, but filtering components and opamp gain-bandwidth limits the actual gain depending on the input frequency.
+- The opamp gain circuit has a nominal DC gain of 63dB, but filtering components and opamp gain-bandwidth limits the actual gain depending on the input frequency.
 There are two versions of the BOM, one with passive filter components best for notes below middle C (65 - 262Hz), and one for notes above middle C (262 - 1047Hz).
--"UsefulScripts" directory: I've included Python scripts that helped me design my firmware, both to show my work as well as to aid anyone who needs to tweak design parameters.
+- "UsefulScripts" directory: I've included Python scripts that helped me design my firmware, both to show my work as well as to aid anyone who needs to tweak design parameters.
 Each script has its own Readme that you can refer to for more details.
-	-"SignalSamplingConfigurator": Since each device is hard-coded to a separate audio frequency, I wrote a script to automatically generate the sampling parameters (timer intervals) needed for each chromatic tone in a 4-octave span.
+	- "SignalSamplingConfigurator": Since each device is hard-coded to a separate audio frequency, I wrote a script to automatically generate the sampling parameters (timer intervals) needed for each chromatic tone in a 4-octave span.
 Running the script will output the file SamplingParams.h, which holds a series of #define's for each note.
 All you have to do to select a particular musical note is to define the note name when compiling the firmware.
-	-"FastLogLookupTableGenerator": This shows how I generated the lookup tables for my integer-math log2/power2 functions -"DFTFilterDesign": plots the filter transfer function given DFT design parameters.
+	- "FastLogLookupTableGenerator": This shows how I generated the lookup tables for my integer-math log2/power2 functions
+	- "DFTFilterDesign": plots the filter transfer function given DFT design parameters.
-	-"HSVtoRGBtest": the messiest script in the directory, mainly there just to show my process in designing 8- and 16-bit integer-only functions for converting from Hue/Saturation/Value color format to RGB.
+	- "HSVtoRGBtest": the messiest script in the directory, mainly there just to show my process in designing 8- and 16-bit integer-only functions for converting from Hue/Saturation/Value color format to RGB.
--The "Firmware" directory holds the source code as well as an MPLAB X project, since the current board revision uses a PIC18 (8-bit) microcontroller.
+- The "Firmware" directory holds the source code as well as an MPLAB X project, since the current board revision uses a PIC18 (8-bit) microcontroller.
 To allow flexibility in microcontroller selection, the firmware is divided into "business logic" and "HAL interface" sections.
 All you have to do to use a different microcontroller is to implement the low-level functions defined in the HAL interface.

 # Power Consumption
 Battery life is heavily dependent on how often the device is in sleep mode, which depends on how low the audio threshold is configured in the firmware.
 In standby mode, current consumption is 16uA.
 According to the microcontroller datasheet, I should be able to operate in a lower-power sleep mode with a current draw of 1.5uA if I use the Watchdog Timer instead of the peripheral timer I'm using now.
 At 16uA standby current, it would take 1.4 years to consume a CR2032 cell's 200mAh capacity.
 With 1.5uA standby current, it would take over 15 years.